bnovakovic/GameList_Converter/README.md

 ![GameList Converter](Documentation/Images/ShowCase_01.png)
 ![GameList Converter](Documentation/Images/ShowCase_02.png)

-## How to use the GameLis Converter?
+## How to use the GameList Converter?
 Detailed instruction can be found in our [User Manual](https://github.com/bnovakovic/gamelistmanager/blob/main/Documentation/UserManual/UserManual.adoc)

 ## Features